rajeshpillai/react-socket-web-push-notify/README.md

 ### `npm run build`

+## To send push notification
+1. Send a get request to http://localhost:4000/send-notification

 ## Steps to successfully setup service worker and push notification

 1. Put your service worker file in the public folder